richmans/clearsky.blog/content/blog/iphone-devops-python/index.md

 * The terminal is **not a real terminal**.
 You can use `input()` and `print()` but don't expect anything fancy like arrow keys or colors to work
 * It **works only for python**.I would love to work more with other languages such as rust, but I'd need a different solution for that.

+This may sound like a long list of pretty serious issues.
+And it is.
+But at least for this project, pythonista gets the job done... slowly.

 ## Conclusion: it works...for patient people
 Coding on an iPhone is no joke.
 It takes longer and is more error-prone than a desktop experience.
+I will keep on searching for alternatives.
+Especially working on rust projects would be nice.

 But if you have no other choice, and you have a large amount of patience, you can actually program spaceships from an iPhone.
 And to me, that's pretty neat!